Deale-Shady Side Peninsula Flood Risk Reduction Study

-Anne Arundel County is preparing a Feasibility Study to assess impacts and mitigation strategies relating to sea level rise along the Deale-Shady Side Peninsula
+Anne Arundel County, in partnership with BayLand Consultants & Designers and the Resilience Authority of Annapolis and Anne Arundel County, developed a Feasibility Study to assess impacts and mitigation strategies relating to sea level rise along the Deale-Shady Side Peninsula.

 Project Purpose